In this document

 Constraints

-The constraints section includes all restricted areas, restricted lines, and line objects drawn in the design.
+The constraints section includes all restricted areas, restricted lines, and line objects present in the design.
 These represent areas to be avoided by the installation such as rock formations, swamps, maintenance paths, or shading objects, respectively.
-Constraints are added using the interactive 3D map.
+Constraints are added using the interactive 3D map or by importing a KML file.

 Constraint options

 Every constraint can be edited through its options menu.
 Hover over the constraint with the mouse, and the three-dots will show.
 Click it to open the options menu.
-Every option has its own keyboard shortcut to speed up the editing process.
+Every option has its own keyboard shortcut (indicated in the menu) to speed up the editing process.

-Edit verticles (E) - will initiate the verticle-editing process.
+Edit vertices: Will initiate the vertice-editing process.
 You can add, delete, or drag anchor points.
-Press enter to confirm changes.
+Press Enter to confirm changes.

 Additionally, you can also change every constraint’s properties.
 The parameters differ based on their type and are located in the properties panel to the right.